mawiesne/DE-Lemma/README.md

 For a first impression, just execute `DELemmaDemo.java` which will, by default, load the [DE-Lemma_UD-gsd-2022-maxent.bin](models%2FDE-Lemma_UD-gsd-2022-maxent.bin) model resource.
 The loaded `Lemmatizer` instance will then find the lemmas for German (non-)**inflected** nouns from the (bio)medical domain.

-In the demo example, the German nouns `List.of("Ärzte", "Herzzusatztöne")` will be processed.
+In the demo example, the German nouns `List.of("Ärzte", "Herzzusatztöne", ...)` will be processed.
 The results are logged to STD out / console.
 It should be similar to:

 ```